quentin-dev/nocode/README.md

 3) Use `CTRL+D` to tell nocode you're done writing
 4) Follow the on screen instructions
 5) Once nocode has exited, you can `git push` your files

+## Possible improvements

+- If a user calls `Nocode` on an already-committed file, check it out to edit it, instead of writing from scratch